Wednesday, May 29, 2024

 Fiction by Isobel Allende

-The island of Haiti was once called Santa Domingue and was owned by the French.
+The island of Haiti was once called Saint-Domingue and was a colony owned by the French.
 In the late eighteenth century there was a bloody slave revolt, a result of the constant oppression that sugar production engendered.

 The story follows one slave woman and her life, first on the island and then in New Orleans after her master’s family flees the island and ends up there.